Duvey314/alphabet-soup/README.md

 ### Results

 It seems that there is a limit to the accuracy of the model.
 The accuracy of 73% is fairly good with something this abstract.
 This model can be used as a tool for helping the company decide which projects to fund but should not be used as the sole decider.

+Further analysis would do well to look at other types of classifiers that can handle relationship between data like K nearest neighbor or randon tree classifier.